Theo-Nelson/long-read-sequencing-pipeline/README.md

 This tool will generate basic high-level statistics regarding read length and sequencing quality.
 Long-read sequences generally have poor basepair quality.

 #### minimap2: A versatile pairwise aligner for genomic and spliced nucleotide sequences (Google Colab Pro required) ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)
-Alignment will occur either with minimap2 (available in Google Colab Pro due to memory constraints) or minimap2 featherweight alignment (available in the free version of Google Colab).
+Alignment will occur either with minimap2 (available in Google Colab Pro due to memory constraints) or minimap2 featherweight alignment (available in the free version of Google Colab). minimap2 is a versatile aligner which maps reads onto a reference genome.

 #### minimap2 featherweight alignment ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)
-Alignment will occur either with minimap2 (available in Google Colab Pro due to memory constraints) or minimap2 featherweight alignment (available in the free version of Google Colab).
+Alignment will occur either with minimap2 (available in Google Colab Pro due to memory constraints) or minimap2 featherweight alignment (available in the free version of Google Colab). minimap2 is a versatile aligner which maps reads onto a reference genome.
+The featherweight version saves memory by splitting the reference genome into four parts, aligning to each of these in turn and thereafter merging the results.

 #### samtools: Reading/writing/editing/indexing/viewing SAM/BAM/CRAM format ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)
 This tool stores your aligned reads in a compressed binary format, sorting and indexing them along the way for quick access by chromosomal location.
 These files could be downloaded and viewed in a program such as the Integrated Genomics Viewer available from the Broad Institute (https://software.broadinstitute.org/software/igv/).